System-Verification-Lab/DiracWMC/docs/solvers/DPMC.md

 ## Installation and setup

+*The DPMC solver can be installed automatically by using `make solvers/DPMC`.
+If this does not work, try the description below.*

 The solver can be downloaded into the current directory as follows:
 ```bash
 git clone --recursive https://github.com/vardigroup/DPMC